gnd/indexhibit-legacy-to-php7/README.md

 Some changes are done so as to suppress unwanted warnings.

 # Warning
 This patch is to be used only when the Indexhibit site in question cannot be upgraded to Indexhibit 2.x.
 The patch only solves basic compatibility with PHP7.x and does not include newer Indexhibit functionality (included in Indexhibit 2.x versions).
 Also your Indexhibit legacy site might contain a lot of security holes that were fixed in Indexhibit 2.x versions, but not in Indexhibit legacy.
 Use at your own risk.
-Trying to first upgrade your site is always better.
+It is always better to try to upgrade your site first, before using this patch.

 # Usage
-Enter the root directory containg Indexhibit files and directories.
+Enter the root directory containig Indexhibit files and directories.
 It should look like this:
 ```
 $ ls
 files  htaccess  index.php  ndxz-studio
 ```
 Backup the original files and directories:
 ```
-mkdir backup; cp -pr index.php backup; cp -pr ndxz-studio backup
+mkdir backup; cp -pr index.php backup/; cp -pr ndxz-studio backup/
 ```
 Download the patch:
 ```